Flexible working and the right to request

 It is important to note that if your flexible working request is accepted, it will form a permanent change to your contract unless you or your employer specifies that the arrangement should be temporary.

-If your employer gives you a trial period, you can agree with your employer to extend the time for them to make a final decision on your flexible working beyond three months of your original request.
+If your employer gives you a trial period, you can agree with your employer to extend the time for them to make a final decision on your flexible working beyond two months of your original request.
 You will also want to agree review points to deal with any concerns and agree that if no concerns are raised that the request will be approved and be a permanent change.

 What happens if my employer agrees to my request